 a.
 Technologies

-Cyber-attacks can be prevented using technology such as Content Filtering, Firewall Appliances and Virtual Private networks (VPN), Network Access Control (NAC), etc.
+Cyber-attacks can be prevented using technology such as Content Filtering, Firewall appliances, virtual Virtual Private networks (VPN), Network Access Control (NAC), etc.

 To keep cyberspace users safe, you need good policies, procedures, and guidelines.
 While ISO 27000 was not published by ISO, it is a mandatory standard for information security management.
 However, many countries use ISO 27000 de facto.